EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Security Considerations {#security}

 ## Security Properties
 EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
 Using the terminology from {{SIGMA}}, EDHOC provides perfect forward secrecy, mutual authentication with aliveness, consistency, peer awareness, and identity protection.
-As described in {{SIGMA}}, peer awareness is provided to Party V, but not to Party U.
+As described in {{SIGMA}}, peer awareness is provided to Party V, but not to Party U. SIGMA also provides Key Compromise Impersonation (KCI) resistance.

 EDHOC with asymmetric authentication offers identity protection of Party U against active attacks and identity protection of Party V against passive attacks.
 The roles should be assigned to protect the most sensitive identity, typically that which is not possible to infer from routing information in the lower layers.